kunjee17/kunjee17.github.io/Snow/_posts/2014-02-06-getting-started-with-functional-web.md

 	name: functionalweb
 	current: 1
 	part : Getting started with web and Functional Programming
-published: private
+published: true
 ---

 I am doing web development from quite a long time.
 And now a days I am keep pushing my self to do functional programming.
 [Learning](http://learnyouahaskell.com/) languages like [Haskell](http://www.haskell.org/haskellwiki/Haskell), [Scala](http://www.scala-lang.org/), [F#](http://fsharp.org/).
 Obviously I try my hand to other functional languages too as per time permits.

 As I am .Net developer my primary focused is working with [F#](http://fsharp.org/) and I will also start from that only.
 You can also check out other functional articles of mine to check out what I think about functional programming and why it is necessity now a days.

-[F#](http://fsharp.org/) for a long is treated as second class citizen in main stream programming.
+[F#](http://fsharp.org/) for a long is treated as second class citizen in main stream programming in .Net area.
 But now it is picking up the pace.
 When I decided to write a complete series of web development with I was even thinking like that only.
 There will be C# project and [F#](http://fsharp.org/) project.
 C# project will take care of UI and F# project will do all the heavy lifting.

 But thanks to wonderful community of [F#](http://fsharp.org/), we have now pure templates.
 And that is the point of start.
 Complete web development using [F#](http://fsharp.org/) only.
 Nothing can be more fun that this.
 And it is not ended here, there are testing , mocking , testing libraries.